ESA takes the lead as NASA scales back funding for joint astrophysics, planetary missions

 NASA's budget woes are having an impact on the other side of the Atlantic, where the European Space Agency (ESA) has returned to the drawing board in recent months to scale back plans for joint robotic missions that the U.S. agency says it is unable to help fund.
 Last summer, the Obama administration unveiled a revised U.S. national space policy that, among other edicts, extended NASA's participation in the International Space Station and called for enhanced U.S. cooperation with Europe ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA‚Äôs Money Woes Thwart Joint Science Missions With ESA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA‚Äôs Money Woes Thwart Joint Science Missions With ESA".